bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 Parameter Descriptions in Docstring
 -----------------------------------

-Queue Server will collect text descriptions of the plan and parameters from NumPy-style docstrings.
+Queue Server collects text descriptions of the plan and parameters from NumPy-style docstrings.
 Type information specified in docstrings is ignored.
 The example below shows a plan with a docstring: